miketaylr/fetcher/README.md

 Note that this is Mike Taylor's fork, which swapped in Requests for urllib2, makes it a bit more Pythonic, and inlines external JS files.
 This is more useful for me to do research on DOM APIs used throughout the web.

+It also requests all sites as Firefox for Android, rather than as urllib2.

 #### TODO:

 * Tests